Amir Khusrau: Family background

-Amīr Khusrau was born in 1253 in Patiyali, Kasganj district, in modern-day Uttar Pradesh, India, in what was then the Delhi Sultanate, the son of Amīr Saif ud-Dīn Mahmūd, a man of Turkic extraction and Bibi Daulat Naz, a native Indian mother.
+Amīr Khusrau was born in 1253 in Patiyali, Kasganj district, in modern-day Uttar Pradesh, India, in what was then the Delhi Sultanate, the son of Amīr Saif ud-Dīn Mahmūd (d.
+658/1260), a Turkic officer, and Bibi Daulat Naz, a native Indian mother.

+His father Amir Saif ud-Din Mahmud was a member of the Turkic Hazāra-yi Lāchīn clan of Transoxiana and arrived in India during the rule of Shams al-Din Iltutmish of the Mamluk dynasty.
 Amir Saif ud-Din Mahmud was a Sunni Muslim.
 He grew up in Kesh, a small town near Samarkand in what is now Uzbekistan.
 When he was a young man, the region was destroyed and ravaged by Genghis Khan's invasion of Central Asia, and much of the population fled to other lands, India being a favored destination.
 A group of families, including that of Amir Saif ud-Din, left Kesh and travelled to Balkh (now in northern Afghanistan), which was a relatively safe place; from there, they sent representatives to the Sultan of distant Delhi seeking refuge.
 This was granted, and the group then travelled to Delhi.
 Sultan Shams ud-Din Iltutmish, ruler of Delhi, was also Turkic like them; indeed, he had grown up in the same region of Central Asia and had undergone somewhat similar circumstances in earlier life.
 This was the reason the group had turned to him in the first place.
 Iltutmish not only welcomed the refugees to his court but also granted high offices and landed estates to some of them.
 In 1230, Amir Saif ud-Din was granted a fief in the district of Patiyali.

-Amir Saif ud-Din married Bibi Daulat Naz, the daughter of Rawat Arz, an Indian noble and war minister of Ghiyas ud-Din Balban, the ninth Sultan of Delhi.
+Amir Saif ud-Din married Bibi Daulat Naz, the daughter of Rawat Arz, an Indian noble converted to Islam, and war minister of Ghiyas ud-Din Balban, the ninth Sultan of Delhi.

 Early years

 Amir Saif ud-Din and Bibi Daulatnaz became the parents of four children: three sons (one of whom was Khusrau) and a daughter.
 Amir Saif ud-Din Mahmud died in 1260, when Khusrau was only eight years old.
 Through his father's influence, he imbibed Islam and Sufism coupled with proficiency in Turkish, Persian, and Arabic languages.
 He was known by his sobriquet Tuti-i Hind ("Parrot of India"), which according to the Encyclopaedia of Islam "compares the eloquent poet to the sweet-talking parrot, indicates his canonical status as a poet of Persian."
 Khusrau's love and admiration for his motherland is transparent through his work.
+Amīr Khusrau was also called "God's Turk" by his teacher Nizamuddin Auliya.

 Khusrau was an intelligent child.
 He started learning and writing poetry at the age of nine.
-His first divan, Tuhfat us-Sighr (The Gift of Childhood), containing poems composed between the ages of 16 and 18, was compiled in 1271.
+His first divan,Tuhfat us-Sighr (The Gift of Childhood), containing poems composed between the ages of 16 and 18, was compiled in 1271.
 In 1273, when Khusrau was 20 years old, his grandfather, who was reportedly 113 years old, died.